Duration: 2-3 hours

 There is a small curio shop to be visited afterwards including a restaurant where light meals and ice cold drinks can be enjoyed.

-Included: Park & cave entrance fees, rescue levy and first aid kit.
+Included: Guiding fee, rescue levy and first aid kit.

-Excluded: All meals and snacks on and after the trip.
+Excluded: Entrance and tour fees, all meals and snacks on and after the trip.